Septum Stretching 101: What to Know Stretching Septum Piercings

 After each septum stretch, adhere strictly to stretching aftercare.
 This includes cleaning with saline solution twice daily for two weeks post-stretch, avoiding harsh soaps or chemicals on the area, and not twisting or flipping the jewelry unnecessarily.

-By following this methodical approach, you'll minimize potential risks and achieve a safely stretched septum quicker.
+By following this methodical approach, you'll minimize potential risks.

 Patience and careful aftercare are crucial to avoid unwanted complications.
 Don't rush into it without proper knowledge and preparation.